gesellkammer/csoundengine/docs/Introduction.rst

     from csoundengine import *

-    # Create an Engine and a corresponding Session.
-It is possible to be specific about
+    # When a session is created, the underlying Engine is created as well.
+The engine
+    # is thus created with default values
+    session = Session()

+    # If the Engine needs to be customized in some way, then the Engine needs to be
-    # Engine parameters.
+    # created first
     session = Engine(nchnls=4, ksmps=32).session()

+    # An Engine has only one Session assigned to it.
+Calling .session() on the engine
+    # again will return the same session
+    assert session.engine.session() is session

     # define instruments
     session.defInstr("synth", r'''